microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + [Defining Custom Search Parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search)

 ## FHIR Search methods
-When you do a search in FHIR, the starting point for the query can be any of the following:
+When doing a search in FHIR, the starting point for the query can be any of the following:

 + A Resource type
 + A specific Resource instance